astropy/astropy/docs/development/ccython.rst

-Cython extensions located in this way, headers for numpy C functions are included in the build, but no other external headers are included. ``.pyx`` files present in the extensions returned by ``get_extensions`` are not included in the list of extensions automatically generated extensions.
+Cython extensions located in this way, headers for numpy C functions are included in the build, but no other external headers are included. ``.pyx`` files present in the extensions returned by ``get_extensions`` are not included in the list of automatically generated extensions.

 .. note::